dogethereum/dogethereum-contracts/README.md

 Some operations require gas to be spent.
 Here are the incentives for doing that.

-* Sending dogecoin superblocks to Superblock: Superblock relayers will get a fee when the superblock they sent is used to relay a tx.
+* Submitting a Superblock: Superblock submitters will get a fee when the superblock they sent is used to relay a tx.
-* Sending dogecoin txs to DogeToken: Each user will send their own dogecoin lock tx to get dogetokens.
+* Sending dogecoin txs to DogeToken: Each user will send their own dogecoin lock tx to get doge tokens.
 * Superblock challenge: Challengers who find invalid superblocks will get some eth after the challenge/response game finishes.
-* Scrypt hash challenge: Challengers who find invalid block scrypt hashes, will get some eth after the challenge/response game finishes.

 ## Actors